bsommardahl/agile-product-ownership-book/manuscript/technical-debt.md

 Most software development teams and even individual developers are able to leap out of the gate at full sprint and make great progress at the beginning of a software project.
 For projects that have managed to maintain low amounts of technical debt over months of development, speed, innovation, stakeholder confidence and team engagement remain high.
 But, teams who have not managed to fight back technical debt over the long haul find themselves in an impossible situation.

+As long as the team agrees that lack of test coverage represents technical debt, then it is possible that you could study could cover his reports and that will show areas of your code that have technical debt.
+You can also run tools over your code to analyze code as it's being built.
+Again, your team needs to agree that lower scores means technical debt.
+If they can agree on that, then these analytics tools can easily be used to identify parts of your code that have higher technical debt levels.

+Another way to recognize technical debt, he is to track the amount of time you spend on fixing bugs in certain features.
+If a certain feature is costing you a lot of time in bug fixes, then you can assume that that Peacher has a lot of technical debt.
 [don't know] ****************

 ## What motivates technical debt?